taboola/goreplay/README.md

 GoReplay is the simplest and safest way to test your app using real traffic before you put it into production.

 As your application grows, the effort required to test it also grows exponentially.
 GoReplay offers you the simple idea of reusing your existing traffic for testing, which makes it incredibly powerful.
-Our state of art technique allows to analyze and record your application traffic without affecting it.
+Our state of art technique allows you to analyze and record your application traffic without affecting it.
 This eliminates the risks that come with putting a third party component in the critical path.

 GoReplay increases your confidence in code deployments, configuration changes and infrastructure changes.
 Did we mention that no coding is required?